True Cross: Dispersion of relics

 Santo Toribio de Liébana in Spain is also said to hold the largest of these pieces and is one of the most visited Roman Catholic pilgrimage sites.
 In Asia, the only place where the other part of the True Cross is located is in the Monasterio de Tarlac at San Jose, Tarlac, Philippines.

 The Ethiopian Orthodox Tewahedo Church also claims to have the right wing of the true cross buried in the monastery of Gishen Mariam.
-The Ethiopian Orthodox Tewahedo Church has an annual religious holiday called Meskel (Geez for "Cross") that commemorates the rediscovery of the True Cross by Queen Helena.
-Meskel, also known as Demara, occurs on 17 Meskerem in the Ethiopian calendar, equivalent to September 27 in most years or September 28 during leap years.
+This piece was gifted by the Venetian Republic to the Ethiopian Empire in the medieval period and remained in the Atse Emperor's personal possession into the 18th century, even being lost in battle, before being buried atop Amba Geshen.

-The festival is known as the Feast of the Exaltation of the Holy cross in other Orthodox, Catholic, or Protestant churches.
-Churches that follow the Gregorian calendar celebrate the feast on September 14.
+In 2016, a relic of the True Cross held by the Waterford Cathedral in Ireland was radiocarbon-dated to the 11th century by Oxford University.

 In February 2020, the Sevastopol district archpriest Sergiy Khalyuta said that a piece of the True Cross was bought by a donor, and was to be placed on board the Russian missile cruiser Moskva, which has a chapel on board.
 The ship sank in April 2022 during the Russian invasion of Ukraine.
 After the sinking, there was speculation that the fragment may have gone down with the ship.